modernben/forge-docs/1.0/introduction.md

 - Redis
 - Automatic Security Updates

 In addition, Forge can assist you in managing scheduled jobs, queue workers, SSL certificates, and more.
-After a server has provisioned, you can then deploy your PHP / Laravel applications or Wordpress applications using the Forge UI dashboard.
+After a server has provisioned, you can then deploy your PHP / Laravel applications or WordPress applications using the Forge UI dashboard.

 ## Learning More